antimike/wdnote/README.md

 wdnote is a Zsh plugin that prints a local file, titled `.wdnote`, if present upon changing directories.

+This is the branch for use with [Prezto](https://github.com/sorin-ionescu/prezto).
+For use with [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh), see that branch.

 Print note:
 ```
 wdnote